Marking UK Armed Forces Day

 UK Armed Forces Day (26 June 2021) is a chance to show support for those who make up the armed forces community, from currently serving troops to service families, veterans and cadets.
 And while COVID-19 restrictions will pare down celebrations, we’re committed to continuing to support the UK armed forces through our influence, partnerships, people and purpose.

 The courage and sacrifice of the UK’s armed forces personnel – both in wartime and during peacetime emergencies – is a vital part of our national fabric.
-Just look at the key role they played in designing and building the Birmingham Nightingale Hospital, delivering protective equipment, driving ambulances and supporting the public during the pandemic.
+Just look at the key role they played in designing and building the Birmingham Nightingale Hospital, delivering protective equipment, driving ambulances, and supporting the public right across the United Kingdom during the pandemic.

 As we mark UK Armed Forces Day, we should celebrate the steps taken by defence to become more diverse and welcoming to a broad spectrum of society, while acknowledging that more still needs to be done.
 Achieving gender balance in defence and security, for example, won’t happen by chance.
 It will require a concerted effort across the enterprise, changing the overall dynamics, making defence a better place for everyone and, ultimately, improving national security.